Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Numerical Results

-where $\Theta_k$ is the set of SINRs modeled by the $k^\text{th}$ bin and $\cup_{k\in[K]}\Theta_k$ is the range of feasible SINRs.
+where $\Theta_k$ is the set of SINRs modeled by the $p^\text{th}$ bin and $\cup_{p\in[K]}\Theta_p$ is the range of feasible SINRs.

-We use inverse transform sampling (ITS) to obtain a point SINR estimate from the SINR PMF~\cite{cochran2007sampling}.
-Computationally efficient implementations of the ITS are commonly available~\cite{olver2013fast}.
-ITS first calculates the the cumulative distribution function (CDF) of the SINR PMF, $F_{\Theta_k} = \sum_{i\leq k}P_{\Theta_i}$.
-The SINR CDF is a non-decreasing function of $\theta$.
-Next, ITS calculates the inverse SINR CDF, $F_{\Theta_k}^{-1}$.
-If the SINR CDF is non-invertible, the SINR PMF bins are merged through a consistent merging rule until the CDF is invertible.
-ITS then samples a uniformly distributed random variable, $u[t] \sim \mathcal{U}(0,1)$.
-Finally, ITS maps $u[t]$ to an SINR sample $\widetilde{\theta}[t] = F_{\Theta_k}^{-1}(u[t])$.
+As discussed in Section~\ref{sec:algorithm}, we use ITS to obtain a point SINR estimate from the SINR PMF~\cite{cochran2007sampling}.
 To calculate the posterior SINR PMF, the integration in~\eqref{eq:posterior_pdf} is replaced by a summation, and the Normal distribution employed by~\eqref{eq:pdf_convolve} is suitably discretized for convolving with the posterior PMF.